War-Brokers-Mods/WBM/README.md

    WB_PLUGINS_DIR="<PATH_TO_PLUGINS_DIRECTORY_HERE>"
    ```

-5. Now you can run the scipts.
+5. Now you can run the scripts.

    - `scripts/debug.sh`: Build WBM in debug mode and copy the files to the plugins directory.
    - `scripts/release.sh`: Create a zip file that can be uploaded in the gh release section.